-8. The county legislative body shall review any district created under this section eight years after the date of its creation and every eight years thereafter.
-In conducting such review, the county legislative body shall ask for the recommendations of the county planning board and the agricultural advisory committee, and shall, at least one hundred twenty days prior to the end of the eighth year and not more than one hundred eighty days prior to such date, hold a public hearing at a place within the district or otherwise readily accessible to the district upon notice in a newspaper having a general circulation within the district and individual notice, in writing, to those municipalities whose territories encompass the district, the persons owning land within the district, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state, and the advisory council on agriculture.
-The county legislative body, after receiving the reports of the county planning board and the agricultural districting advisory committee and after the public hearing, may terminate the district at the end of such eight year period by filing a notice of termination with the county clerk and the commissioner of agriculture and markets, or may modify the district in the same manner as is provided in subdivisions four, five, six and seven of this section relating to the creation of a district.
-If the county legislative body does not act, or if a modification of a district is rejected, the district shall continue as originally constituted unless the commissioner of agriculture and markets, after consultation with the advisory council on agriculture, terminates such district, by filing a notice thereof with the county clerk, because: (a) the continuance of the district would not be consistent with state environmental plans, policies and objectives, or (b) the area in the district is no longer predominantly viable agricultural land, or (c) the commissioner of environmental conservation has determined that the continuation of the district would not be consistent with state environmental plans, policies and objectives, or (d) the secretary of state has determined that the continuance of the district would not be consistent with state comprehensive plans, policies and objectives, except, however, if the commissioner of agriculture and markets certifies to the county legislative body that he will not approve the continuance of the district unless modified, such modified district may be established in the same manner in subdivision six of this section.
+8. The county legislative body shall review any district created under this section eight, twelve or twenty years after the date of its creation, whichever term shall be set forth in the plan creating such district, and at the end of every eight, twelve or twenty year period thereafter whichever may apply.
+In conducting such review, the county legislative body shall ask for the recommendations of the county planning board and the agricultural advisory committee, and shall, at least one hundred twenty days prior to the end of the applicable period and not more than one hundred eighty days prior to such date, hold a public hearing at a place within the district or otherwise readily accessible to the district upon notice in a newspaper having a general circulation within the district and individual notice, in writing, to those municipalities whose territories encompass the district, the persons owning land within the district, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state, and the advisory council on agriculture.
+The county legislative body, after receiving the reports of the county planning board and the agricultural districting advisory committee and after the public hearing, may terminate the district at the end of such eight, twelve or twenty year period whichever may be applicable by filing a notice of termination with the county clerk and the commissioner of agriculture and markets, or may modify the district in the same manner as is provided in subdivisions four, five, six and seven of this section relating to the creation of a district.
+If the county legislative body does not act, or if a modification of a district is rejected, the district shall continue as originally constituted, unless the commissioner of agriculture and markets, after consultation with the advisory council on agriculture, terminates such district, by filing a notice thereof with the county clerk, because: (a) the continuance of the district would not be consistent with state environmental plans, policies, and objectives, or (b) the area in the district is no longer predominantly viable agricultural land, or (c) the commissioner of environmental conservation has determined that the continuation of the district would not be consistent with state environmental plans, policies and objectives, or (d) the secretary of state has determined that the continuance of the district would not be consistent with state comprehensive plans, policies and objectives, except, however, if the commissioner of agriculture and markets certifies to the county legislative body that he will not approve the continuance of the district unless modified, such modified district may be established in the same manner provided in subdivision six of this section.

 As amended L. 1972, C. 712, Sec.
 2; L. 1973, C. 390, Secs.
 1-3; L. 1974, C. 552; Secs.
 1, 2; L. 1975, C. 464, Sec.
 4; L. 1975, C. 718, Sec.
 1; L. 1976, C. 671, Sec.
-1; L. 1976,
+1; L. 1976, C. 672, Sec.
+1; L. 1980, C. 79, Sec.
+5; L. 1983, C. 804, Sec.
+1.